tvdboom/ATOM/docs_sources/api/predicting/predict.md

 ---------

 <div style="font-size:20px">
-<em>method</em> <strong style="color:#008AB8">predict</strong>(X, pipeline=None, verbose=None)
+<em>method</em> <strong style="color:#008AB8">predict</strong>(X, verbose=None)
 <span style="float:right">
 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/basepredictor.py#L186">[source]</a>
 </span>
 </div>

-Transform new data through all transformers in the current branch and return class predictions.
+Transform new data through the current branch and return class predictions.
+Transformers that are only applied on the training set are skipped.
 If called from a trainer, the best model in the pipeline (under the `winner` attribute) is used.
 If called from a model, that model is used.
 The estimator must have a `predict` method.

 <table style="font-size:16px">
 <tr>